DoTheEvo/ANGRYsearch/README.md

 ![look in to the database](http://i.imgur.com/LuHZa3g.png)

-* on update angrysearch crawls through your file system and creates its database
+* On update angrysearch crawls through your file system and creates its database.
-* the database has a column containing full path to every file and directory found, another column indicates if the path is to a file or a directory.
-If `full mode` is enabled then there are also columns for the last modification and for the size of files in bytes
+The database has a column containing full path to every file and directory found, another column indicates if the path is to a file or a directory.
+If `full mode` is enabled then there are also columns for the last modification and for the size of files in bytes.
-* when typing in to the search input the path column is searched for the occurrences and the rows containing them are shown
+* When typing in to the search input the path column is searched for the occurrences of typed text and the rows containing them are shown.
-this means there's no distinction between filename or directory name somewhere at the begging of the path, if it's somewhere on the path it is shown
-exception is regex mode, where only the last item of the path is searched
+This is unlike other searches which usually look only through names of files/directories not their entire paths.
+This means that writing `books` will show all the items with the term "books" somewhere on their path instead of just in the name.
+On typical slow searches this would be too broad of a search with too many results, but the instantaneous nature of angrysearch allows to continue typing until the search is narrow enough.
-* the database uses [FTS](https://sqlite.org/fts3.html) extension of sqlite for indexing to dramatically improve search speed and get the instantaneous feel - results as you type
+* The database uses [FTS](https://sqlite.org/fts3.html) extension of sqlite for indexing to dramatically improve search speed and get the instantaneous feel - results as you type - `fast mode`
-drawback of this indexing is inability to do substring searches, but the checkbox in the top right corner can change this.
-If it's unchecked it will not use FTS tables and just do regular slower database search query
+Drawback of this indexing is inability to do substring searches, but the checkbox in the top right corner can change this.
+If it's unchecked it will not use FTS tables and just do regular slower database search query - `slow mode`
+* In the `fast mode` quotation marks can be used to make exact searches: `'torrent'` would not include "torrents" in the results.
-* `angrysearch.py` file alone is all that is needed for full functionality
+* `angrysearch.py` file alone is all that is needed for full functionality.
-* hovering mouse over the update button will show how old is the database
+* Hovering mouse over the update button will show how old is the database.
 * **double-click** on the items in search results:
   * `Name` - the first column, opens the file in application associated with its mimetype using xdg-open
   * `Path` - the second column, opens the item's location in the file manager
-* results can be sorted by clicking on column's headers, only the presented results will be sorted, meaning that by default max 500 items.
-To return to the default sort, sort by path column
+* Results can be sorted by clicking on column's headers, only the presented results will be sorted, meaning that by default max 500 items.
+To return to the default sort, sort by path column.
-* hotkeys
+* Hotkeys
     * `F6` `ctrl+L` `alt+D` - focus search input
     * `Enter` in search input- jump to results
     * `Enter` in search results - open selected item in associated application